proeung/putra/_work/ibm.md

 nextTitle: "outrider.org"
 nextUrl: "/work/outrider"
 ---
+### Design System: Carbon for ibm.com

 An interactive visualization of what happens in a nuclear blast, and a flexible system of components for building media-rich longform articles.
 The Outrider Foundation “envisions a world where people live without fear of nuclear annihilation or climate-induced catastrophe.”
 To forward this vision, we built a flexible system for creating media-rich longform articles and two custom interactives.

+### Design System: ibm.clom v19a

+An interactive visualization of what happens in a nuclear blast, and a flexible system of components for building media-rich longform articles.
+The Outrider Foundation “envisions a world where people live without fear of nuclear annihilation or climate-induced catastrophe.”
+To forward this vision, we built a flexible system for creating media-rich longform articles and two custom interactives.

+An interactive visualization of what happens in a nuclear blast, and a flexible system of components for building media-rich longform articles.